en flag +1 214 306 68 37

 VR for Stroke Rehabilitation: Consulting and Development by ScienceSoft

-ScienceSoft offers development of VR for rehabilitation solutions, including VR for stroke rehabilitation, drawing on 18-year experience in healthcare software development and 27-year experience in 3D modeling.
+ScienceSoft offers development of VR for rehabilitation solutions, including VR for stroke rehabilitation, drawing on 19-year experience in healthcare software development and 28-year experience in 3D modeling.
+You set goals, we drive the project to fulfill them in spite of time and budget constraints, as well as changing requirements.

 VR for stroke rehabilitation: consulting